| Written by Mark Buzinkay

 The initial minutes of an emergency are vital.
 The team must be trained, the organisation prepared, and emergency procedures are known to react fast and coordinated.
 The first step of developing a proper emergency response is to conduct a risk assessment to identify potential emergency scenarios.
 Understanding what can happen will enable you to determine resource requirements and develop plans and procedures to prepare your offshore installation, vessel or plant.

-Based on an emergency response plan, a team will be able to send out a warning to employees to evacuate, shelter or take alternative actions to avoid harm.
+Based on the offshore emergency response plan, a team will be able to send out a warning to employees to evacuate, shelter or take alternative actions to avoid harm.
 For instance, a call for help to public emergency services will only help the dispatcher to send the correct responders when the call provides complete and accurate information.
 Other examples of preparedness are an employee trained to give first aid or perform CPR.

 When an emergency occurs, the priority is always life safety.
 The second priority is stabilising the incident, for instance, containment of a chemical spill or a local fire.
 The plan should also include a process for damage assessment to fully understand the extent of the damages to the site and danger to the workforce.
 Is the damage extensive or the hazard life-threatening, an offshore platform may be ordered to be evacuated.